 In addition, some bobbers have rattles to make noise.

 Fishing floats are a great tool to visually see a strike.
 Some floats allow you to fish quite deep while others only as deep as a few feet.
 Either way, you will be able to visually see your baits location while fishing.

-How to Use a Fishing Float
+How to Start Bobber Fishing

 1. Start by deciding what bait you will be using.

 2. Depending on the bait, select an appropriate hook and attach it to the end of your line.

 3. Select an appropriately sized fishing bobber.
 Bobber sizes vary, try to use the smallest boobber possible that will still keep your rig at the surface.
 Heavier baits require bigger bobbers.

 4. Determine the depth at which you want to fish.
 Usually 2-3 feet from the hook will suffice.
 This is where you will attach your standard fishing bobber.